xtreemfs/xtreemfs-docker/README.md

 Dockerfiles to run the XtreemFS services in containers.

 The images for the DIR, MRC, and OSD services are derived from a common image named xtreemfs/xtreemfs-common.
+The containers are build from the XtreemFS Git repository at https://github.com/xtreemfs/xtreemfs.git.
 After cloning the repositoring by running

 ```
 git clone https://github.com/xtreemfs/xtreemfs-docker.git